keep it golden girl blog

 Punchy

 I hate clowns.
 In my childhood bedroom, there was a hand-painted clown lamp that sat on my bedside table until I was eight years old.
 Why only until I was eight?
 Because that’s how old I was when the movie Poltergeist was released.
-If you don’t know why this is pivotal, go watch the movie.
-My older sister took me to the premiere showing at our local movie theater, and needless to say, two days later my clown lamp mysteriously broke.
+My older sister took me to the premiere showing at our local movie theater, and needless to say, two days later, my clown lamp mysteriously broke.

 As I got older, Killer Clowns from Outer Space, Pennywise, a John Wayne Gacy documentary, and that damn Chucky doll added to my coulrophobia.
-I realize Chucky wasn’t a clown, but his hair was orange and he was evil, so close enough.
-It’s not like I freak out and have a panic attack any time I see a clown, but I have a strong aversion to wanting to look at them.
-I’m not sure what will happen if I stare too long into their jumbo painted eyes, but I’m convinced that’s exactly why I’m still alive.
-That said, any chance I get to rid the world of one less clown, I strap on my daypack and take one for the team.
+I realize Chucky isn’t a clown, but his hair is orange and he’s evil, so close enough.
+And while I may need a slight push, any chance I get to rid the world of one less clown, I strap on my daypack and take one for the team.
+Face your fears, and all that.

-So, given my disdain for clowns, you can imagine my reaction when I start to back out of my driveway one day and there’s a homicidal clown staring at me through the back window of Black Momba, my kid hauler swagger wagon.
+Given my disdain for clowns, you can imagine my reaction when I start to back out of my driveway one day, and a homicidal clown is staring at me through the back window of Black Momba—my kid hauler swagger wagon mini-van.
 Breaks were slammed, several heartbeats were skipped, and two kids suffered whiplash.

-It took me a sec to realize it wasn’t the Seattle Pier clown from the photo above, coming to seek his giggle-infused revenge, or that I wasn’t going to jail for finally running over and killing a clown.
+It took me a sec to realize it wasn’t the Seattle Pier clown I’d choked to death a few months prior, coming to seek a giggling revenge.
 I refocused on the twisted face staring back at me through my rear-view mirror, and then it hit me.
 There are only a handful of people who would be ballsy enough to prank me with a clown.

-I threw Black Momba into park and frantically pulled up my security cam footage, trying to ignore the roaring laughter from the two rows in the back.
-And there it was, not an hour before.
-I watched in horror as they shoved that clown up under the back-windshield wiper so he’d stay put, then blatantly danced in front of the camera all proud of themselves.
-I could feel that part of me that loathed being pranked bubbling up inside of me, mostly because I didn’t think of it first.
+I threw Black Momba into park and pulled up my porch cam app, trying to ignore the roaring laughter behind me.
+And there it was… not an hour before.
+I watched in horror as three of my best girlfriends shoved that clown up under the back windshield wiper so he’d stay put, then danced in front of the camera all proud of themselves.
+I could feel that part of me that loathed being pranked bubbling up.

 Those.
 Biatches.

-I called my husband, Dean, who was inside the house, and explained that I was in need of clown removal outside in the driveway.
-When he came outside and saw the kids pointing to the clown all giddy with excitement and me bursting into flames in the front seat, his amused grin quickly turned sour as he realized a war had just be waged.
+I called my husband and explained that I was in need of clown removal in the driveway.
+When he came outside and saw the kids pointing, all giddy with excitement, and me, bursting into flames in the front seat, his amusement quickly soured as he realized a war had just been waged.
 He panicked, pleading that he had nothing to do with it.
-We’d had a prank war for years but called it off when it got out of hand, so he knew there was no way I was going to let this go.
+We’d had a prank war for years, but called it off when it got out of hand.
+But he knew there was no way I was going to let this one go.

-But as it turns out, they weren’t the original instigators of the idea.
-It was Lisa1’s husband, Malcolm, who can be blamed for this entire, admittedly juvenile saga.
-That morning, he stopped at his neighbor’s garage sale and stumbled across this sorry excuse for a clown decoration.
-Standing around two and a half feet tall and wearing the stereotypical two-toned clown jumpsuit, he’s basically a dressed-up PVC pipe with clown feet and an insanely ugly face.
-He has a sound box that doesn’t work (thank God), and I’m not sure if he was meant to be a Halloween decoration or a toy, but his face lands somewhere in the middle.
-His hair is orange, of course, and the tip of his nose is dented in as if he fell over and face planted onto a porch he was decorating.
-Or someone punched him because he’s so ugly.
+That morning, Lisa’s husband stopped at a neighbor’s garage sale, stumbled across this sorry excuse for a clown decoration, and brought him home.
+Standing two and a half feet tall and wearing the stereotypical two-toned clown jumpsuit, he’s basically a dressed-up PVC pipe with clown feet and an ugly face.
+He had a sound box that didn’t work (thank God), and the tip of his nose was dented in, as if he’d fallen over and face-planted.
+Or someone had punched him.
 And that’s exactly how he got his name…Punchy.

-Lisa1 can come up with a good bad idea out of thin air, and when Malcolm presented her with Punchy the game was afoot, birthing the most epic prank war in the history of prank wars.
-Okay, maybe not, but to my tribe, randomly “gifting” Punchy to each other when least expected has brought so much fearful joy into our suburban lives.
-So, I guess we can thank Malcolm for that.
+Lisa can come up with a good bad idea out of thin air, and the second she saw Punchy, the game was afoot.
+What ensued became the most epic prank war in the history of prank wars.
+Okay, maybe not, but to my tribe, randomly “gifting” Punchy to each other when least expected has brought endless fearful joy into our lives.

 The rules are simple.
 If you get Punchy, then you get to pick who gets him next.
 The basic chain of events goes like this: